timescale/docs/promscale/send-data/jaeger.md

 # Send Jaeger traces to Promscale
 Promscale natively supports both Jaeger gRPC based remote storage(Promscale >= 0.14.0) and OpenTelemetry Protocol (OTLP) for traces.
-To ingest Jaeger traces to Promscale, you can use either of the following,
+To ingest Jaeger traces to Promscale, you can either:

- - Use the Jaeger Collector, it ingests Jaeger spans directly to configured remote storage and this avoid using any non Jaeger components like OpenTelemetry collector.
+* Use the Jaeger Collector to ingest Jaeger spans directly to configured remote storage.
+This avoids using any non-Jaeger components, including the OpenTelemetry collector.
- - Use the OpenTelemetry Collector, it converts Jaeger traces to OpenTelemetry traces.
+* Use the OpenTelemetry Collector to convert Jaeger traces to OpenTelemetry traces.

 # Send data using the Jaeger Collector
 You can configure the Jaeger Collector to store the traces using Promscale's native